🤯 𝐖𝐇𝐘 𝐌𝐈𝐒𝐈𝐍𝐅𝐎𝐑𝐌𝐀𝐓𝐈𝐎𝐍 𝐒𝐏𝐑𝐄𝐀𝐃𝐒!!! 🤯

 Or we can also use the phrase: “𝐏𝐞𝐨𝐩𝐥𝐞 𝐝𝐨𝐧’𝐭 𝐤𝐧𝐨𝐰 𝐰𝐡𝐚𝐭 𝐭𝐡𝐞𝐲 𝐝𝐨𝐧’𝐭 𝐤𝐧𝐨𝐰.” 👤

 Like the game of Telephone, misinformation is inevitably going to spread, whether we intend it to or not.
-This caution need also be applied to me as well! 💯
+Again, this caution need also be applied to me too! 💯

 But my point is we CAN be more careful about how fast it spreads. 😊

 I get it.
 No one was given a How-To handbook to discern accurate and factual information online.
 Not even me; I had to learn these skills on my own! 😅